Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

 In the sFFCC lattice depicted in Fig.~\ref{fig:overview}a, there are $L^2$ hexagonal cells, each containing 6 linear cluster states, thus $6L^2$ independent entangled-photon sources are required.
 Each hexagonal unit cell has $6$ layers distributed in time, and 3 encoded fusions per layer.
 There are $L^3$ unit cells for a code distance of $L$.
-Thus, in one logical clock cycle (comprised of layers of physical logical clock cycles), there are in total $18L^3$ encoded fusions.
+Thus, in one logical clock cycle (comprised of layers of physical clock cycles), there are in total $18L^3$ encoded fusions.
+For the further-term target specifications, $L=16$ is required to reach a logical error rate of $10^{-6}$ (Fig.~\ref{fig:scaling}a).
+Therefore, the hardware footprint is $6L^2 = 1{,}536$ QD emitters per logical qubit.
+For a rough comparison, the superconducting surface code requires $2d^2 - 1$ physical transmon qubits ($d \equiv L$ as the code distance); Ref.~\cite{Google_below_threshold} extrapolates $d = 27$ ($1{,}457$ qubits) to reach $p_L = 10^{-6}$ on their Willow processor.